Olical/blog/README.md

 My personal blog, hosted at [oli.me.uk][blog].
 Written in [Clojure][] using [Conjure][] and [Neovim][].

-It's a static site rendered from markdown, feel free to copy and modify the code if you think you'll find it useful!
+It's a static site rendered from [AsciiDoc][], feel free to copy and modify the code if you think you'll find it useful!

+## Tools

+ * `clj -A:build` - render the blog to static HTML in `output`.
+ * `clj -A:propel` - start a prepl server with [Propel][] and write the port to `.prepl-port`.
+ * `clj -A:depot` - check for outdated dependencies with [Depot][].

 ## Unlicenced

+The posts are mine and you should not republish them without asking permission or attribution, the code is fair game.

 Find the full [unlicense][] in the `UNLICENSE` file, but here's a snippet.